 What is Liquid Chlorine?

-Liquid chlorine (sodium hypochlorite) is a highly-concentrated form of chlorine made by compressing the chlorine gas with caustic soda to produce a liquid product.
-Liquid chlorine is even more concentrated than other kinds of chlorine because of its production.
+Liquid chlorine (sodium hypochlorite) is a highly concentrated form of chlorine made by compressing chlorine gas with caustic soda to produce a liquid product.
+Because of its production, liquid chlorine is even more concentrated than other kinds of chlorine.

 This shock from Champion is an easy-to-use liquid chlorine perfect for getting rid of algae and cloudy pool water.